BjoernBiltzinger/pyspi/paper.md

 # SPectrometer on INTEGRAL (SPI)

 SPI is a coded mask instrument covering the energy range between 20 keV and 8 MeV.
 It consists of a detector plane with 19 Germanium detectors and a mask plane 1.7 meters above the detectors with 3 cm thick tungsten elements.
 The mask produces a shadow pattern on the detectors depending on the source position.
-This information can be used to construct an image from the observation.
-Also SPI has an excellent energy resolution of 2.5 keV at 1.3 MeV, which makes SPI an ideal instrument to analyze fine spectral features, such as lines from radioactive decays. [@spi]
+This information can be used to construct an image from an observation.
+Also SPI has an excellent energy resolution of 2.5 keV at 1.3 MeV, which makes SPI an ideal instrument to analyze fine spectral features, such as lines from radioactive decays [@spi].

 # Procedure

-To analyze GRB data, PySPI accepts inputs such as the time of the GRB and the spectral energy bins that will used in an analysis.
-With this information, it automatically downloads all the data files required for a specific analysis.
-These files are used to construct a response and a time series for the observation that contains the GRB time, which can be used to select active time intervals for the source that should be used in the fits, and time intervals before and after the GRB signal for background estimation.
+To analyze GRB data, PySPI accepts inputs such as the time of the GRB and the spectral energy bins that will be used in an analysis.
+With this information, it automatically downloads all the data files required for a specific analysis and constructs a response as well as a time series for the observation that contains the GRB time.
+The time series can be used to select active time intervals for the source, and time intervals before and after the GRB signal for background estimation.
 After this has been done, a plugin for `3ML` [@3mlpaper;@3ML] can be constructed.
 This allows for all the benefits the 3ML framework offers like the modeling framework `astromodels` [@astromodels], joined fits with other instruments, many different Bayesian samplers and much more.